anubhamandal/CMPE202_ProjectGroup29/README.md

 # Graph Coloring

+## Rationale
+This project was created as a supplement to [CSUnplugged's Graph Colouring Activity](http://csunplugged.org/graph-colouring/).
+Graph Colouring is a subset of computer science's really hard / intractable problems.
+These problems may seem easy to make up, but they require an inordinate amount of time to solve.

 ## Basic Concept
 Color a graph (similar to a map), where no adjacent vertex/edge may have the same color.
 In addition, graphs must use a minimum number of colors.